joebew42/diaspora-replica/README.md

   }
 }
 ```
-Of course, you have to change *myproduction.domain.com* with your real Fully Qualified Domain Name, and set up strong password.
+Of course, you have to change *myproduction.domain.com* with your real Fully Qualified Domain Name, and adjust settings, if needed.

 ### Setup the SSL certificate for your server